On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Introduction

-In many of the above-mentioned applications, methods relating to sparse signal processing have been of interest in order to speed up measurement times and reduce the need for many measurement devices or decrease the number of transducers needed to reproduce a sound field~\cite{lilisSoundFieldReproduction2010,chardonNearfieldAcousticHolography2012,jinTheoryDesignMultizone2015, fernandez-grandeCompressiveAcousticHolography2018,ben-hurLoudnessStabilityBinaural2019}.
-When the sound fields of interest satisfy certain properties, e.g., the sound field from a symmetric loudspeaker or only low-frequency sounds, the SW/SH coefficients can be considered as sparse or compressible (i.e., approximately sparse).
+In many of the above-mentioned applications, methods relating to sparse signal processing have been of interest in order to speed up measurement times, reduce the need for many measurement devices, or decrease the number of transducers needed to reproduce a sound field~\cite{lilisSoundFieldReproduction2010,chardonNearfieldAcousticHolography2012,jinTheoryDesignMultizone2015, fernandez-grandeCompressiveAcousticHolography2018,ben-hurLoudnessStabilityBinaural2019}.
+When the sound fields of interest satisfy certain properties, e.g., the sound field is from a symmetric loudspeaker or the field has a smooth, regular, or symmetric spatial distribution, the SW/SH coefficients can be considered as sparse or compressible (i.e., approximately sparse).
 Here, sparse means that the coefficients contain mostly zero entries with few non-zero values.
-In these cases where the coefficients are sparse or compressible, Compressive Sensing (CS) can be used to accurately solve the linear inverse problem for the SW/SH coefficients while requiring fewer measurements than needed in integral approaches or to make the linear inverse problem fully determined~\cite{candesDecodingLinearProgramming2005,candesRobustUncertaintyPrinciples2006,candesNearOptimalSignalRecovery2006,rauhutRandomSamplingSparse2007, rudelsonSparseReconstructionFourier2008,rauhutSparseLegendreExpansions2012,foucartMathematicalIntroductionCompressive2013}.
-Such a reduction in the required number of measurements can allow for reduced measurement times and for microphone arrays, requires fewer microphones to be used.
+In these cases where the coefficients are sparse or compressible, Compressive Sampling (CS) can be used to accurately solve the linear inverse problem for the SW/SH coefficients while requiring fewer measurements than needed in integral approaches or to make the linear inverse problem fully determined~\cite{candesDecodingLinearProgramming2005,candesRobustUncertaintyPrinciples2006,candesNearOptimalSignalRecovery2006,rauhutRandomSamplingSparse2007, rudelsonSparseReconstructionFourier2008,rauhutSparseLegendreExpansions2012,foucartMathematicalIntroductionCompressive2013}.
+Such a reduction in the required number of measurements can allow for reduced measurement times and, for microphone arrays, require fewer microphones to be used.